Forward! Hard! Duro, duro!

 The first rapid came pretty fast, just a few seconds after we pushed off.
 As we twisted and turned, I couldn’t help but scream “Wheeeee!”
 It was like going on a roller coaster and I do love roller coasters!

-Yeison has done this exact Rio Pacuare rafting trip before at least 5 times so I was expecting him to be some what of an expert.
+Yeison has done this exact Costa RIca white water rafting tour before probably like 10 times, so I was expecting him to be some what of an expert.
 He’d already gone through the worst possible scenarios so imagine my surprise when he was the first one to fall off the raft!
 We hit a rapid and plop!
 He fell backwards and disappeared into the water.

 Thank goodness for guides.
 Our guide Otto grabbed Yeison and yanked him back onto the boat like nothing.
 “Haha you fell first!”
 I teased Yeison.
 But the teasing didn’t last long as we hit another rapid and I had to concentrate on paddling and keeping myself from falling!